-In 1897, Gertrude married Edward Jacob Ullery (1875-1960), son of George W. and Jane Ullery of Wooddale, PA.
-Their seven children were Mary Garrison, Lloyd E. Ullery, Harry Ullery, Earl L. Ullery, Roy Ullery and Wilbert Minerd Ullery, and one who died young.
+The couple produced a family of seven children -- Mary Garrison, Lloyd E. Ullery, Harry Ullery, Earl L. Ullery, Roy Ullery, Wilbert Minerd Ullery and one who died young.

-At the birth of one son, said the Connellsville Courier, Edward "is wearing a great big smile these days.
+At the birth of one son, reported the Connellsville Courier, Edward "is wearing a great big smile these days.
 The cause was the arrival of a little son…"

-Gertrude and her mother and brothers must have been close, as the newspapers of the time report many weekend visits between them.
+Gertrude and her mother and brothers must have been close, as the gossip columns of local newspapers of the time reported many weekend visits together.
 She also was close with her cousin, Tamzon (Inks) Grimm.

 Gertrude is said to have been very neat and tidy, and to have been a fastidious housekeeper.
 When her farmer-brothers would come to visit, she would make an extra effort to clean up after they left.

 In the summer of 1919, Gertrude held a party at her home in Pennsville.
 Said the Daily Courier, "Games and music were indulged in and lunch was served at a late hour."
 Attendees included Mrs. George Detwiler, Mr. and Mrs. Horner, Mr. and Mrs. Joseph Brant, Mr. and Mrs. Grant Orbin and daughter Ethel, Mr. and Mrs. George Ullery, Mrs. Ruth Edwards, Mrs. Clark Edwards, Miss Lydia Keck, Mr. and Mrs. F.S.
 Roadway, Mrs. Eliza Miller, Mrs. O.P.
 Lenhart and daughter Frances, Miss Josephine Minerd, Miss Mary Minerd, Calvin Minerd and George Winebrenner.